ARASIF1-6/Fleet_Management_System_FMS_Frontend/README.md

 ## 🌟 Overview

-TAXILOG UK is a modern, full-stack platform offering seamless taxi booking services and property management.
-Built with React and Node.js, it provides an intuitive interface for both users and administrators.
+Fleet Management System is a modern, full-stack platform offering seamless car, taxi booking services and property management.
+Built frontend with React, it provides an intuitive interface for both users and administrators.

 ## ⚡ Quick Start